-Where possible, inter-tidal areas shall be reserved for the establishment of Mangrove Swamp Forest Reserves as part of the MPA.

-Where the municipalities border each other in such a way that their respective coastlines form a contiguous body, the concerned LGUs may so jointly establish and administer the MPA as to reach the optimum size and arrangement of a large zoned marine protected area.
+Inter-tidal areas shall be reserved for the establishment of mangrove swamp forest reserves as part of the MPA where possible.
+If the municipalities border each other in such a way that their respective coastlines form a contiguous body, the concerned LGUs may so jointly establish and administer the MPA as to reach the optimum size and arrangement of a large zoned MPA.

 SEC.
-5. General Criteria. - The marine protected area, which may either take one particular form or incorporate different types, shall be established according to the level of protection required by existing ecological conditions, as well as the socioeconomic characteristics of the local community, among others: Provided, That the form or arrangement of the MPA does not in any way impair the preferential use rights of municipal fisherfolk, unless ecological conditions are in such an advanced state of degradation that rehabilitation must necessarily preclude allowing all extractive and human activity.
+5. General Criteria. - The MPA, which may either take one particular form or incorporate different types, shall be established according to the level of protection required by existing ecological conditions, as well as the socioeconomic characteristics of the local community, among others: Provided, That the form or arrangement of the MPA does not in any way impair the preferential use rights of municipal fisherfolk, unless ecological conditions are in such an advanced state of degradation that rehabilitation must necessarily preclude allowing all extractive and human activity.